SaltyFish123/SaltyFish123.github.io/_posts/2022-06-24-c++_name_mangling.md

    38 | void print(int *arr[], int rowLen, int colLen) {
 ```

 Ok now let's talk about the extern "C" in C++.
-If you want to create a C++ shared library that can be used by the C program, then you must use the extern "C" to make sure that the C++ compiler will not mangle the name of the symbol so that the linker can successfully link the correct function implementation by the symbol.
+The `extern "C"` specifies that the function is defined elsewhere and uses the C-language calling convention.
+If you want to create a C++ library that can be used by the C library, then you must use the extern "C" to make sure that the C++ compiler will not mangle the name of the symbol so that the linker can successfully link the correct function implementation by the symbol.